Bira/octopus-carnival/_drafts/lphr-scene-04.md

 After that, he opens the gate using the same key as before, and the delve is on.

-- GM: So far we've neatly skipped a lot of the filler, but now we get a delve and a fight.
+- GM: So far we've neatly skipped a lot of the filler fights, but now we got to the main event of this delve.

 ### Polluted Cistern